abhijithneilabraham/med_track/README.md

 # med_track
 a whole new system for medicine distribution.
-Flutter and Dart.(Optionally switches to java for easy dev) Contributions welcomed
+Using both flutter and java in one platform and trying to integrate both cross platform Contributions welcomed